pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

     Where `CLUSTER-NAME` is your cluster name.

-5. Record the `Run` cluster's `CLUSTER_URL` and `CLUSTER_TOKEN` values for when you [Update Tanzu Application Platform GUI to view resources on multiple clusters](#update-tap-gui) later.
+1. Record the `Build` and `Run` cluster's `CLUSTER_URL` and `CLUSTER_TOKEN` values for when you [Update Tanzu Application Platform GUI to view resources on multiple clusters](#update-tap-gui) later.

 ## <a id="update-tap-gui"></a> Update Tanzu Application Platform GUI to view resources on multiple clusters

-The cluster must be identified to Tanzu Application Platform GUI with the `ServiceAccount` token and the cluster Kubernetes control plane URL.
+The clusters must be identified to Tanzu Application Platform GUI with the `ServiceAccount` token and the cluster Kubernetes control plane URL.

 You must add a `kubernetes` section to the `app_config` section in the `tap-values.yaml` file that Tanzu Application Platform used when you installed it.
-This section must have an entry for each cluster that has resources to view.
+This section must have an entry for each `Build` and `Run` cluster that has resources to view.

 To do so: